-That pretty much sums up how business branding photography work!
+That pretty much sums up how business branding photography works!

 How Much do Brand Photographers Make?

-The business branding photography allows photographers and clients to charge a varying amount.
+Business branding photography allows photographers and clients to charge varying amounts.

 Pricing depends on the quality, the number of photographs taken, along with the multiple locations needed for the shot.